 See Related: Cheap Places to Travel | Best Budget Destinations

 Eating a lobster roll and clam “chowda” is a rite of passage when you visit the New England coast.
-This walking tour combines my two favorite things; seafood and history.
+This walking tour combines my two favorite things: seafood and history.
+Many agree, and the tour sells out often, so I recommend booking tickets early.

 See Related: Best Boston Tours | Food, Walking, and Sightseeing